Computer Task Group (NASDAQ:CTG) Issues FY 2021 Earnings Guidance

 Computer Task Group (NASDAQ:CTG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.550-$0.570 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.530.
 The company issued revenue guidance of $390 million-$395 million, compared to the consensus revenue estimate of $381.81 million.Computer Task Group also updated its Q4 2021 guidance to $0.160-$0.180 EPS.

-Computer Task Group (NASDAQ:CTG) last announced its quarterly earnings data on Tuesday, November 9th.
-The information technology services provider reported $0.13 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.02.
-The business had revenue of $90.60 million during the quarter, compared to analysts’ expectations of $91.19 million.
+Computer Task Group (NASDAQ:CTG) last issued its quarterly earnings results on Tuesday, November 9th.
+The information technology services provider reported $0.13 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.11 by $0.02.
 Computer Task Group had a return on equity of 9.67% and a net margin of 1.81%.
-During the same quarter in the previous year, the business earned $0.18 earnings per share.
-Analysts forecast that Computer Task Group will post 0.56 EPS for the current fiscal year.
+The firm had revenue of $90.60 million during the quarter, compared to analyst estimates of $91.19 million.
+During the same period last year, the company earned $0.18 EPS.
+As a group, research analysts anticipate that Computer Task Group will post 0.56 EPS for the current year.

-A number of large investors have recently added to or reduced their stakes in the business.
-Morgan Stanley grew its holdings in Computer Task Group by 7.0% during the second quarter.
-Morgan Stanley now owns 33,300 shares of the information technology services provider’s stock valued at $322,000 after purchasing an additional 2,178 shares during the period.
-Citadel Advisors LLC bought a new stake in Computer Task Group during the second quarter valued at about $286,000.
-Millennium Management LLC boosted its stake in shares of Computer Task Group by 16.9% in the third quarter.
-Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock worth $127,000 after acquiring an additional 2,304 shares during the period.
-Finally, LPL Financial LLC bought a new position in shares of Computer Task Group in the third quarter worth about $80,000.
-52.77% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the company.
+LPL Financial LLC purchased a new position in shares of Computer Task Group in the 3rd quarter valued at $80,000.
+Millennium Management LLC increased its holdings in shares of Computer Task Group by 16.9% in the 3rd quarter.
+Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock valued at $127,000 after acquiring an additional 2,304 shares during the period.
+Citadel Advisors LLC purchased a new position in shares of Computer Task Group in the 2nd quarter valued at $286,000.
+Finally, Morgan Stanley increased its holdings in shares of Computer Task Group by 15.0% in the 1st quarter.
+Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock valued at $296,000 after acquiring an additional 4,055 shares during the period.
+Institutional investors and hedge funds own 52.77% of the company’s stock.

 Computer Task Group Company Profile